DiscordMessenger/Purplecord/README.md

 Purplecord is currently not a full featured client.
 The following features will be implemented in the following rough order:

-- Read states
+- Read states (currently the app always scrolls to the bottom, acknowledges the current channel and that's it)
 - Opening attachments in full screen
-- Downloading attached images
+- Saving attached images to camera roll
 - Markdown formatting support
 - Multi-line text input
 - Replying to messages